jcg5g9/Smallmouth_Bass_Genomics_R_Scripts/README.md

 ### Genomic Date used:

 #### Shape files downloaded online through ARCgis for North America, USA, States in the USA, Canada, Smallmouth Bass native species distributions, and rivers in teh Central Interior Highlands

+# Unused Code

+All code in this file is miscellaneous, unused code from the SMB Genomics R project